badgersteve16/Network_Project/README.md

-This was a network project for analyzing airport traffic flow for passengers and freight.
-Markdown file and data sources are included in this repo.
+This was a network project for analyzing airport traffic flow for passengers and freight in early 2022.